jeffhuth-hubspot/hubspot-mdm/README.md

     - dbt Grants: Add grants to project yaml files to control access to data files, folders, and tables.
     - Create roles, service account users, and business users in GCP/GCS and Snowflake.
     - Snowflake PII Dynamic Masking Rules: Add functions to tag and dynamically mask PII data in Snowflake.
+- CI/CD: Set up dbt Slim-CI and CI/CD tests for: dbt Project Evaluator, SQLFluff, Datafold, and other tests.